xpack/web-jekyll/pages/xbb/prerequisites.md

 For development build, the procedure is executed on the latest macOS version (currently 10.13).

+{% include note.html content="The procedure failed on macOS 10.15 and
+was postponed to macOS 11.0, when some changes are expected anyway." %}

-For production builds it is recommended to use a slightly older version. macOS 10.10 is a good compromise, since it still allows to install the additional build tools via Homebrew.
+For production builds it is recommended to use a slightly older version. macOS 10.10 is a good compromise.

 It is not mandatory to have a physical macOS 10.10 machine, a virtual machine is also perfectly fine.
 Both Parallels and VirtualBox were